sator-imaging/CSharp-TarArchiver/README.md

 TAR Archiver for C# / .NET
 ==========================

-Minimal C# implementation for creating TAR (.tar) archive file.
+Minimal C# implementation for creating TAR archive (.tar/.tar.gz/.tgz)

 This library is built based on the codes from [SharpCompress](https://github.com/adamhathcock/sharpcompress) library with: